 Taking Saylor's Open Courses

-The Saylor Academy (under its legal name, The Constitution Foundation) was established in 1999 and is dedicated to reducing the cost of education and expanding access to quality open educational resources.
+Saylor Academy (under its legal name, The Constitution Foundation) was established in 1999 and is dedicated to reducing the cost of education and expanding access to quality open educational resources.
 Open courses offered by the Saylor Academy have been designed by trained instructional designers and subject matter experts.
 On the surface, these courses resemble syllabi.
 They contain learning outcomes, time advisories and break the course down into individual units.
 Within these units, students will find educational materials such as readings, videos, activities and assessments.
-Additionally, students have access to an e-portfolio account and student discussion boards where students can track their progress and access to the Saylor learning community, where they can find additional support.
+Additionally, when students create a free account, they gain access to discussion boards and the Saylor learning community, and can track their progress through courses.

 Saylor courses are different from Thomas Edison State University courses in three important ways.

 - Second, the assessment structure is different.
-Thomas Edison State University courses generally have discussion board posts, assignments and assessments throughout the course.
-While some Saylor courses also have assessments throughout, these assessments do not count towards a student's grade.
+Thomas Edison State University courses generally have discussion board posts, assignments, and assessments throughout the course.
+While some Saylor courses also have assessments throughout, these assessments do not count towards a student's final grade.

 - Third, Saylor courses do not earn a student credit, unless they take one of the assessments we list on the Open Course Option page.